 Meanwhile, the rapid growth of e-commerce also contributed to the increase of risk to the public, nation, and business.
 Counterfeit and pirated goods contain dangerous materials, endangering the health and safety of users and others.
-Circulation of counterfeit goods also involves cross-border criminal organizations.
+The circulation of counterfeit goods also involves cross-border criminal organizations.
 In some cases, counterfeit goods trafficking supports terrorism and dictatorship.
 Products classified as critical to the industrial defense base have also been counterfeited.
-This ultimately threatens the national security.
+This ultimately threatens national security.

 As for the rights holders, counterfeit trafficking in e-commerce increases the risk of counterfeiting.
 Counterfeit products unfairly compete with original products.
 Thus, it threatens a company’s business continuity.
-It reduces company profits, which can lead to layoffs and the decrease in incentives to innovate.
+It reduces company profits, which can lead to layoffs and a decrease in incentives to innovate.
 Currently, US companies find it difficult to file lawsuits to foreign sellers since they are outside of US jurisdiction.

 In addition, there is an interesting fact that counterfeit trading in e-commerce is also harming platform owners themselves.
 Counterfeit goods erode customer confidence to the platform.

 Contributing factors of the rising traffic of counterfeit goods